allmanbrent/NLP_viral_escape/README.md

 ## BiLSTM (Hie et al)

+Note that while the script has "ESM2" in the title, the `model_name` parameter defines which model will be used.
 ```
 # run on the coronavirus spike single mutants
 screen -d -m -L -Logfile cov_starr_screen.log python language_models/bin/cov_fasta_ESM2.py \